cherryisaac/Snake-Game/README.md

 - There is a scoreboard at the top that lets you know how many apples you've collected in total so far
 - When the snake goes out of bounds or runs into itself game over text will be shown to the user

-Bugs -
-- The pause screen text does not function correctly
+Bugs:
 - Sometimes the snake can go out of bounds with no game over function triggered

-Future features I would like to implement -
+Future features I would like to implement:
 - A high score tracker to keep track of the highest score so far or of the top 5 highest scores made for each mode
 - A basic pause menu feature to select the choices of resume, restart and exit game
 - Select difficulty between Easy, Medium, and Hard